Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave metasurfaces: CONCLUSIONS

-In our examples, we used fixed topologies, guided by general physical intuition from circuit models, and then applied a simple multi-variable equation solver to obtain a small set of structural parameters.
+Our design method is demonstrated for microwave metasurfaces, but it can also be used for resonant systems with any qualitatively similar wave physics, such as mechanical, acoustic, photonic, or quantum-scattering filters.
+In our examples, we use fixed topologies, guided by general physical intuition, and then apply a simple multivariable equation solver to obtain a small set of structural parameters.
 In principle, our conditions can also be combined with various large-scale topology-optimization algorithms (where every ``point'' in space is a degree of freedom) and solver methods~\cite{jensen2011topology}.
-While we focused on amplitude standard filters, our design process can be used for any desired scattering spectrum, by fitting it to QNMT to extract the corresponding eigenmode optimization objectives $(\omega_n,\sigma_{r,pn})$.
-Moreover, it should be clear that the accurate QNMT prediction of the time delay also makes the theory applicable to design phase filters, such as all-pass delay filters~\cite{tsilipakos2018phaseMS} (useful also for metalenses~\cite{capasso2020metalens}).
-Our design method was demonstrated for microwave metasurfaces, but it can also be used for resonant systems with any qualitatively similar physics, such as mechanical, acoustic, photonic, or quantum-electronic filters.
+While we provide analytical criteria for two-port scattering systems satisfying $S_{22}(\omega)=e^{i\varphi}S_{11}(\omega)$ and we focus our examples on the subset of amplitude standard filters, our design process can be used for \emph{any} desired scattering spectrum, by fitting it to QNMT to extract the corresponding optimization objectives $\{\omega_n^{\mathrm{opt}},\sigma_{n}^{\mathrm{opt}},C^{\mathrm{opt}}\}$.
+Moreover, it should be clear that the accurate QNMT prediction of the time delay~\cite{QNMT} also makes the theory applicable to design phase filters, such as all-pass delay filters~\cite{tsilipakos2018phaseMS} (useful also for metalenses~\cite{capasso2020metalens}).
+Our approach is likely most suited to and advantageous for fast-varying spectra related to sharp resonances, but nothing really prevents its applicability to broadband systems.
+This design method assumes lossless two-ports, so it is best done ignoring all losses and is thus limited to systems with only small absorption and weak additional radiation channels.
+Extension to more than two ports should be possible, since a spectral response $S_{pn}(\omega)$ for any number of ports could be reduced via QNMT to a set of required $\{\omega_n^{\mathrm{opt}},D_{pn}^{\mathrm{opt}},C^{\mathrm{opt}}\}$.
+For example, in a multiport scenario where full conversion between only two ports, $1,2$, is required, additional conditions $D_{pn}\approx0$ for all other ports $p\neq1,2$ might suffice.
+Our QNMT is more accurate for port modes with frequency-independent transverse profiles (our metasurfaces used planewave ports), however, the design method could also be extended to most other common ports (e.g., wave guides, Gaussian beams, fixed-angle diffracted waves), when their modal profiles have a \emph{slower} frequency variation than the desired spectral response, potentially by approximating $D_{pn}(\omega)\approx D_{pn}(\Omega_n)$.